 The 8 hectares of parkland, playing fields, tennis courts and grounds which now surround the school buildings came into being through the effort and physical toil of all these people who were determined that the school should succeed.
-In 2018 we planted two native garden beds and erected to 2 hives for stingless bees.
+In 2018, we planted two native garden beds and erected 2 hives for stingless bees.
+More recently, there has been an establishment of mini green houses to grow a edible garden, plants that can be utilised in TAS for cooking.
 This is a great opportunity for the students to learn the importance of caring for our natural habitat.